jlpcri/zabbix/README.md

     include: set_properties.yml
 ```

 The staging.yml file is an example inventory.
-Update with your own servers or create your own with the following groups to not have to edit the playbook.
+Update with your own servers or create your own with the following group to not have to edit the playbook.

 ```
 ---